lilyinstarlight/python-ardrone/README.md

 python-ardrone
 ==============

+_**Note: This library is looking for testers and/or maintainers!
+I have not had access myself to an AR.Drone 2.0 for a while, but there are several important unreleased changes that need testing on actual hardware as well as [stuff that still needs to be done](TODO.md) to make the library more robust.
+Open a new issue on this repository if you are interested!**_

-python-ardrone is a Python library for controlling the Parrot AR.Drone 2.0 over a network.
+A Python library for controlling the Parrot AR.Drone 2.0 over a network.

 Usage